Story of Seasons (video game): Gameplay

-Multiplayer

-Unlocked on Spring 26 Year 1, players can do multiplayer over Local connection or Internet, and with "Anyone" or "Friends", the latter required all parties have their 3DS friend codes registered in each other's system.
-Players can create a room for three visitors at most or search for an open room in the Multiplayer menu.
-Players opening their farms must prepare three gifts for each visitor, and players who search for farms to visit also need to prepare a gift for the host.
-The number of gifts ranges from one and five, depending on the type of item.
-There are some non-tradeable items, including rare materials such as orichalcum and platinum; golden or plus products; some clothes and hats; etc.

-During the farm visit, players are able to use a magic wand to sprinkle some magic on the host's plants and animals.
-The plants will receive star points, and the animals' stress levels will be reduced (however, this does not increase animals' products' star rank).
-Hosting a multiplayer session in this game is highly beneficial to boost the plants' star rank.
-Using the wand on other players will give them ability to float mid-air by pressing and holding the B button.
-Besides enjoying the farmland design, players can also look inside the host's house and admire the interior design.

-Unlike the predecessor, A New Beginning, the multiplayer in Story of Seasons is region-locked, meaning the trading and farm visits can only be done among players from the same region.
-This has caused confusion and disappointment for some players in the Europe and North America regions, and this limitation is blamed for the low number of rooms in the multiplayer section.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
-IGN said, "Story of Seasons successfully integrates both supply-and-demand economics and personality into the farm-life sim."
+IGN said, "Story of Seasons successfully integrates both supply-and-demand economics and personality into the farm life sim."
 In Japan, Famitsu gave it a score of all four eights for a total of 32 out of 40.

 The Escapist gave it four-and-a-half stars out of five, calling it "a refreshing game offering a positive place of escape, and while it is definitely a niche title, it gets everything it does right."
 National Post gave it a score of eight out of ten, saying that it takes the series "back to its basics."
 However, Metro gave it six out of ten, saying, "For better and worse this is Harvest Moon in all but name, with a few useful new ideas but still the same old crop of problems."

-In March 2014, it was the top selling game in Japan, at 131,000 units sold.
+Story of Seasons was the top selling game in Japan in March 2014, at 131,000 units sold.

 In July 2015, Xseed announced that the game became their fastest-selling game ever, with over 100,000 units sold in North America.